✨ Thai BL List ✨ ซีรีส์วาย (Y-Series)

 When Love Becomes Masochism

-This series hooked me with its premise—a stunt double, Joe, who suffers a tragic accident and somehow returns in another man’s body.
-The idea of a “stand-in” in both career and love was fresh and intriguing compared to the usual BL tropes.
-But the execution left me with slight mixed feelings.
+This series hooked me from the start with its premise—a stunt double, Joe, who suffers a tragic accident and somehow returns in another man’s body.
+The idea of a “stand-in” in both career and love felt fresh and compelling, offering a unique twist on familiar BL tropes.

 9.5